Updated: Oct 31, 2022

 In some cases we discover that there are very low numbers of sperm, or that the movement of the sperm is restricted - sometimes by antibodies. if there are not enough sperm, or they are not enough of them swimming in nice straight lines, that can make getting pregnant naturally trickier... it might happen eventually... it just may take longer.
 So this information is really important to have when deciding what steps you want to take next. (you can read another whole blog on Semen Analysis here).

 If your Dr requests a Semen Analysis - make sure they request it from an ANDROLOGY lab, and not a pathology lab!

-If you would like more help decoding Why you're not pregnant yet - head over to my video guide series Why aren't we pregnant yet - you'll find them here
+If you would like more help decoding Why you're not pregnant yet - head over to my masterclass: Why aren't we pregnant yet - you'll find it here